Friday, July 17 — West Point

 Since the Academy is an active military post, security is fairly tight.
 We went through a couple checkpoints on our way into West Point itself, which is next to the village of Highland Falls.
 Our lodging for the evening was at the Thayer Hotel, one of the pricier hotels we’d booked on the trip, but well worth the cost.
 Check it out here: The Thayer Hotel.

 The Thayer opened in 1926, replacing the venerable West Point Hotel, which opened in 1829 and was on the opposite end of the post, on Trophy Point.
 The original hotel greeted many a famous guest in its almost-100 years history.
 Parents of cadets often stayed there while visiting their sons, as the Thayer hosts many a parent today.
 Perhaps the most famous parent, certainly one of the longest-tenured, in the old hotel’s history was the mother of Douglas MacArthur, who stayed there during all of her son’s four years as a student.
 She had a room on an upper floor overlooking not the Hudson, but the famous Plain, with the barracks beyond it, so she could see her son’s room every night and make sure his light went off at the appropriate time.
 MacArthur was later superintendent of the Academy and oversaw an extensive remodeling and building program, including construction of the Thayer.
-His last visit there was 1962, when he made one final trip to the Point to deliver his famous “Duty, Honor, Country” speech, two years before his death.
+His last visit there was 1963, for a quiet stroll through the cemetery.
+A year earlier he had addressed the cadets with his famous “Duty, Honor, Country” speech.

 We had contracted with the Academy’s official tour operator for a tour of the post.
 While waiting to board our bus we chatted with a number of Chinese students who were here on their own tour of the U.S. Then we were off, finally visiting the place neither one of us had had the gumption to apply for when we were kids, but during our visit both of us thought of how terrific it would’ve been to matriculate here.